mxn/eth_option/README.md

 Currently it seems that there is no suitable analog for "off-chain" option contracts in Ethereum blockchain, although, due to numbers of tokens and market volatility, there are much requirements for them.
 Here is an attempt to implement one.
 General information about option contracts one can read in Wikipedia [Option (finance)](https://en.wikipedia.org/wiki/Option_(finance)) article.
 Below there are some specific things about implementation, based on Ethereum smart contracts.

-## Contracts
+## Some Terminology

 *Option Contract*.
 Gives its owner a right to get specified underlying (ERC20) tokens in exchange for basis ERC20 tokens during the period before expiration at the specified price (strike price).
 The transaction, which uses this right is called "exercise"

 *Anti-Option Contract*.
-Gives a right to get "non-exercised" part of deposited underlying and “exercised” part of basis token after the expiration date, or, if combined with *Option Contract*, to get the corresponding token amount before the expiration date.
+Gives a right to get "non-exercised" part of deposited underlying and “exercised” part of basis token after the expiration date, or, if combined with *Option Contract*, to get the corresponding tokens' amount before the expiration date.

 ## Actors